learn-co-students/SENG-LIVE-101022-phase-2/06_PATCH_DELETE/README.md

 ## SWBATs:

-- [ ] Observe how to send a PATCH & DELETE request
+- [ ] Observe how to send PATCH & DELETE requests in React
 - [ ] Review changing parent state

 ## Deliverables